 Listing 18-28: Creating a mutable reference to a value as part of a pattern using ref mut

 This example will compile and print robot_name is: Some("Another name").
-Because name is a mutable reference, we need to dereference within the match arm code using the * operator in order to be able to mutate the value.
+Because name is a mutable reference, we need to dereference within the match arm code using the * operator to mutate the value.

 Extra Conditionals with Match Guards

-A match guard is an additional if condition specified after the pattern in a match arm that must also match, alongside the pattern matching, in order for that arm to be chosen.
+A match guard is an additional if condition specified after the pattern in a match arm that must also match, along with the pattern matching, for that arm to be chosen.
 Match guards are useful for expressing more complex ideas than a pattern alone allows.

 The condition can use variables created in the pattern.
-Listing 18-29 shows a match where the first arm has the pattern Some(x) and then also has a match guard of if x < 5:
+Listing 18-29 shows a match where the first arm has the pattern Some(x) and also has a match guard of if x < 5:

 let num = Some(4);